medialab25/media-manager-slim/docs/media-merge.md

 - All errors are caught and handled generically
 - Process assumes user:group exists on the system
 - No special error handling for permission or ownership issues
+- Missing source paths are skipped
+- Invalid quality levels in path names are skipped
+- Directory creation errors are reported
+- File linking errors are reported

 ## Requirements
 - Only delete a hard link if it is going to be updated with a different source file